regebro/spiny/README.txt

 The above is an example of how to configure which Pythons you want to use.
 If you don't configure this, they have to be on the PATH.

+Things that desperately needs doing:

+  * Run it under Python 3
+  * Add more logging (and a verbose parameter)
+  * Make the tests run under itself
+  * Documentation